mihaiolteanu/ulitza/README.md

 duplicate entries.
 This commands helps in that regard

-## 3.2 Check duplicate links and link consistencies
+## Check duplicate links and link consistencies
 ```
 $ node ulitza.js check <country>
 ```
 If in the `data/countries/<country>.json` we have duplicate links or not valid entries for the link field or not wikipedia links, that should be fixed.
-For example, assuming these entries somehwere in Romania's json file,
+For example, assuming these entries somewhere in Romania's json file,
 ```
 ["Cuza Vodă",         95, "https://en.wikipedia.org/wiki/Alexandru_Ioan_Cuza"],
-...
 ["Nicolae Balcescu",  15, "https://en.wikipedia.org/wiki/Alexandru_Ioan_Cuza"],
 ["Titu Maiorescu",    15, "https://news.ycombinator.com/"],
 ```